umbraco/UmbracoDocs/index.md

 Cheatsheets for easy overview of different areas like the Razor API and Views syntax.

 ### [Umbraco Cloud](Umbraco-Cloud/)
-How to use Umbraco Cloud: Get started, set up your Umbraco Cloud project, deploy and troubleshoot issues.
+How to use Umbraco Cloud: Get started, set up your Umbraco Cloud project and deploy and troubleshoot issues.

 ---